 The location and the content of SRC-B meetings will be fully accessible.
 Reasonable accommodations will be provided regularly for members of the SRC - B and provided upon request for members of the public.
 All requests should be made at least two weeks prior to the meeting.
 Written material used at the meeting shall not be distributed at that meeting if materials in accessible, alternative formats are unavailable.
 Requests can be made by contacting the SSB office.

-Section 6.1: REGULAR MEETINGS - The SRC-B shall meet at least six (6) times per year.
-Written notice and any document requiring a SRC-B decision shall be mailed or personally delivered to each member of the SRC-B, in the format preferred by the member, not less than five (5) days prior to the date of the meeting.
+The SRC-B shall meet at least six (6) times per year.
+Written notice and any document requiring a SRC-B decision shall be mailed, provided using electronic methods or personally delivered to each member of the SRC-B, in the format preferred by the member, not less than five (5) days prior to the date of the meeting.
 In the case of a recess to another day, all members of the SRC-B shall be notified of the place, day and hour of the reconvened meeting.
 A majority of currently appointed members of the SRC-B must be present in order to constitute a quorum to transact business.

-Section 6.2: SPECIAL MEETINGS - Special meetings of the SRC-B may be called at the request of the chairperson, Commissioner of DEED, Director of State Services for the Blind, or by written request to the chairperson by any four (4) members of the SRC-B. Written notice and any document requiring a SRC-B decision shall be mailed or personally delivered to each member of the SRC-B, in the format preferred by the member, not less than five (5) days prior to the date of the meeting.
+Special meetings of the SRC-B may be called at the request of the chairperson, Commissioner of DEED, Director of State Services for the Blind, or by written request to the chairperson by any four (4) members of the SRC-B. Written notice and any document requiring a SRC-B decision shall be mailed, provided using electronic methods, or personally delivered to each member of the SRC-B, in the format preferred by the member, not less than five (5) days prior to the date of the meeting.
 A majority of currently appointed members of the SRC-B must be present in order to constitute a quorum to transact business.

-Section 6.3: DECISION MAKING - Unless otherwise provided for in these Bylaws, decisions of the SRC-B shall be made by a simple majority of the members of the SRC-B present and voting.
+Unless otherwise provided for in these Bylaws, decisions of the SRC-B shall be made by a simple majority of the members of the SRC-B present and voting.
 There shall be no proxy voting.
 Robert's Rules of Order shall be used as a guide in the conduct of all SRC-B meetings.
-The SRC-B may use telephone or other electronic means in the conduct of its meetings so long as the following conditions are met, in accordance with Minnesota Stat.
+The SRC-B may use telephone or other electronic means in the conduct of its meetings as defined with Minnesota Stat.
 248.10:

-Section 6.7: RECORDS OF MEETINGS - Verbatim transcriptions of all SRC-B meetings shall be retained on audio tape and/or in print by SSB as the SRC-B's official record.
+Verbatim transcriptions of all SRC-B meetings shall be retained on secure audio media and/or in print by SSB as the SRC-B's official record.
 Summary minutes, reflecting discussion and action taken by the SRC-B, shall be prepared for general distribution.